 - Councillor information – details of service for elected Aldermen and Councillors

-Planning and building records held by Brisbane City Archives and libraries include:
+Planning and building records held by Brisbane City Archives include:

 - an extensive collection of early plans dating from the 1860s

 - detailed plans from 1913, including an outline of existing houses and buildings and their continuing value.
 These can be searched online through Brisbane images Building and Planning room

 - land use survey maps compiled around 1950-51 to determine zonings for industry and business.
 Also available online through the Map room

-- building registers - Council approvals of building plans for commercial, domestic and additional building work from 1904 to 1945 (except 1935 and 1939).
+- building registers – Council approvals of building plans for commercial, domestic and additional building work from 1904 to 1945 (except 1935 and 1939).
 Plans from 1904 to 1925 are for the original Brisbane City Council area; other dates are for the greater Brisbane area.
 These can be searched online through Brisbane images Building and Planning room

-Brisbane Images is a database with over 10,000 images of Brisbane.
-The images were selected from our photographic archives and date from the 1850s.
-To access these images, go to the eLibCat and select the Search Brisbane Images link in the blue section near the top of the screen.
+Brisbane Images is a database with over 25,000 images of Brisbane.
+The images have been selected from our photographic archives and date from the 1850s.

 The images can also be accessed through the National Library’s Image Portal Picture Australia.